 If the parameter "tmf" follows the definition of a solver format send set abq tmf then the mesh plus all temperatures with the necessary solver context for tmf calculations is written.
-If the parameter "sta" follows send set abg sta 2900.
+If the parameter "sta" follows send set abq sta 2900.

 then the mesh plus all temperatures with the necessary solver context for a static calculations is written.
 Here the value for "speed" is a reference value for eventual numerical values in the TEXT-Block of the Datasets in the result file (frd-file, see "Nodal Results Block").
-A scaling factor will be determined based on the reference value (here a ref.speed of 2900.) and the individual TEXT-Block values (factor = speed2 / refspeed2).
-This factor is used in AMPLITUDE commands which will also be written and will be used to scale static loads which are referenced in the STEP data.
-If the parameter "crp" follows send set abg crp 1.
+A scaling factor will be determined based on the reference value (here a ref.speed of 2900.) and the individual TEXT-Block values (factor = speed\\2 / refspeed\\2).
+This factor is used in \AMPLITUDE commands which will also be written and will be used to scale static loads which are referenced in the \STEP data.
+If the parameter "crp" follows send set abq crp 1.
 2900.
 1 then the mesh plus all temperatures with the necessary solver context for creep calculations is written.
 Here the value for "timefact" scales the time-values of the Datasets, "speed" is a reference value for scaling static loads (see option "sta") and writefreq limits the output to the result-file.

 If the parameter "names" follows the solver-type then just the element- or nodenumbers are written.
 This is useful for defining sets for the solvers.
 The command send steel abq names will write the node and element numbers included in "steel".
 This file could be used to define a set for material assignments, boundary conditions or loads.
+If all sets should be written at once, use:

+send all abq nam

 If the solver-format "duns" is used then related numbers of surfaces (3D) or lines (2D) will be written.
 This information is necessary to apply boundary-conditions to duns.
 The numbers are used in the connectivity file (duns.conn) which will be created by the mesh-command.
 The user has to refer this numbers in the duns.script2 file when assigning boundary conditions.

-It is also possible to define and send some constrains to the file system.
+It is also possible to define and send some constraints to the file system.
 To constrain degrees of freedom (dof) of selected nodes use the parameter "spc" in combination with the numbers of the constrained dofs and optionally a forced deflection.
 For example: